-The converter charges coach batteries while 110-volt external power is connected.
-The converter will automatically "sense" the condition of the RV battery.
+The coach batteries are automatically charged while 110-volt external power is connected.
+The charger will automatically "sense" the condition of the RV battery.
 If it is below "full charge", the Charging Section will start charging the battery.

 If the coach batteries have been extremely discharged, they will accept charge at a relatively high amperage rate.
 If they are only slightly discharged, they will charge at a lower amperage rate.
 The rate of charge will decrease as the batteries reach "full charge".
 Active charging will not resume until batteries again fall below "full charge".
-The converter will not overcharge the batteries.
+The charger will not overcharge the batteries.
 If your storage battery does not charge as described above, it is possible the battery is defective.